The Verlen Kruger Award

 Verlen Kruger "The River Guardian"

-With this award, the Quiet Water Society celebrates the efforts of Gary and Linda Gary and Linda join the ranks of the previous Verlen Kruger Award winners, all recognized for bringing awareness to our environmentally sensitive waterways, and for fostering stewardship of our treasured water resources.
+With this award, the Quiet Adventures Society celebrates the efforts of Wendy Ogilvie who now joins the ranks of the previous Verlen Kruger Award winners, all recognized for bringing awareness to our environmentally sensitive waterways, and for fostering stewardship of our treasured water resources.

 VERLEN KRUGER AWARD RECIPIENTS